 When selecting messaging protocols for IoT, you will want to approach the challenge on a connection by connection basis.
 It is unlikely that you’ll be able to choose just one protocol for the end-to-end picture above without compromising some aspect of your system.
 First let’s understand each of the commonly used protocols and what they do best.

 MQ Telemetry Transport is an open standard protocol maintained by OASIS, designed for IoT communications over TCP.
+There are currently two versions in use, MQTT 3.1.1 and MQTT 5.0.

 MQTT was developed to meet device to gateway messaging requirements, and doesn’t meet most needs of gateway to a datacenter or intra-datacenter connections.